 The following comments are concerned with a book that is the second part of the posthumous publications of selected fragments from Wittgenstein in which he sets forth his later philosophy.
-The necessity of making a selection and the fragmentary character noticeable at points are not that problematic, since in his publications Wittgenstein refrains from a systematic treatment anyway and expresses his thoughts in separate paragraphs-jumping frequently from one theme to another.
-In fairness to the author, it has to be admitted, however, that he would doubtlessly have made extensive changes in the arrangement and selection of the material had he been able to complete the work himself.
-The editors of the book have, by the way, greatly facilitated a review of the contents by providing a very detailed table of contents and an index.
-The preface provides information about the origin of the different parts I-V.
+The necessity of making a selection and the fragmentary character noticeable at points are not overly problematic, since in his publications Wittgenstein refrains from a systematic presentation anyway and expresses his thoughts in separate paragraphs-jumping

+&lt;sup>1Ludwig Wittgenstein, Remarks on the Foundations of Mathematics, G. H. von Wright, frequently from one theme to another.
+In fairness to the author it has to be admitted, however, that he would doubtlessly have made extensive changes in the arrangement and selection of the material had he been able to complete the work himself.
+The editors of the book have, by the way, greatly facilitated an overview over the book by providing a very detailed table of contents and an index.
+The preface provides information about the origins of the different parts I-V.